k-kawa/bqv/README.md

 ```

 (Optional) You can also make a `meta.json` file in it to describe the meta data of the view.
-The supported option is `description` and `schema` the value of which is to be the description of it for now.
+The supported option is `description`, `schema` and `labels` the value of which is to be the description of it for now.
 (We want to suport more. see the [issues](https://github.com/k-kawa/bqv/issues)

 ```sh